To pivot or not to pivot!

 Capitalize on this situation by countering with some punches.

 Another example is if you are being backed up into the ropes and you run out of room.
 You shouldn’t be going straight back, to begin with, but here you are.

 As soon as your back feels the ropes pivot out to your opponent’s weak side turn them into the ropes or keep circling out to reset.

 The last example is commanding the center of the ring.
 This is called ring generalship.

 You can save energy as your opponent travels around the ring and you pivot in the middle of the mat waiting for them to set their feet.
 Once your target becomes a little more still, you can attack!

-When you perform a weak side pivot it will be used as a defensive move primarily.
+When you perform a weak side pivot, it will primarily be used as a defensive move.

 You can throw a check left hook while you pivot to your weak side like a counter punch.

 During a strongside pivot, you will begin this move before your opponent throws a punch.
 Putting yourself in a dominant position.